Fefe Dobson discography

-The discography of Fefe Dobson, a Canadian pop rock singer-songwriter, consists of two released studio albums, one digital album, fourteen singles (including four as a featured artist), fifteen music videos and a number of other appearances.
+The discography of Fefe Dobson, a Canadian pop rock singer-songwriter, consists of four studio albums, fourteen singles (including four as a featured artist), fifteen music videos and a number of other appearances.

 Her debut album, Fefe Dobson (2003), topped the Billboard Heatseekers Albums chart and generated three top-20 singles on the Canadian Singles Chart, including the top-10 hits "Bye Bye Boyfriend" and "Don't Go (Girls and Boys)".
 After a period of commercial decline stemming from the shelved release of her intended second album, Sunday Love, Dobson returned in 2010 with Joy.
 The album's three singles all reached the top 20 on the Canadian Hot 100 chart and were certified Gold or Platinum by Music Canada.